This National Heroes’ Day, we pay a tribute to OFWs who work tirelessly and selflessly to provide the best life for their families at home.

 It is no news that OFWs suffer loneliness and homesickness while being away from their families.
 They are usually the ones who miss holidays, family events, and special occasions.
 Physically seeing their kids grow up is also a significant life event that they do not experience.

 OFWs face many challenges overseas.
 They are especially more pronounced during the holidays.

 More often than not, they cope with being distant from their family in their own ways.
 With social media, they can now easily communicate with their family.
 Whether it is before, during, or after their work shift.
 Facebook, Viber, Skype, Telegram, and WhatsApp are the closest they can get to their families abroad.

 OFWs work hard to sustain their family’s needs and dreams.

 Working abroad is an open door where earning a bigger salary is within sight.
 But a significant portion of OFWs’ wages directly goes to their family’s basic needs.
-It is impossible to deny that part of it is also intended to build and fulfill dreams for themselves and their loved ones.
-This is why some would tend to take any part-time work available to maximize their time and generate additional earnings aside from their full-time job.
+Part of which is also intended to build and fulfill dreams for themselves and their loved ones.
+In fact, some OFWs also take additional part-time work to maximize their income.
 For them, extra income equates to more savings.

 Based on the data from Bangko Sentral ng Pilipinas (BSP) on the household spending using the remittances sent by OFWs during the third quarter of 2020, top priorities are food, education, medical expenses, debt payments, investment, and purchase of house and lot.
 With all these priorities, it is not surprising to know that nothing can stop every OFW from hustling, even if they have to sacrifice their own time to rest.